gammasim/simtools/docs/source/guidelines.rst

     make html

 This is especially recommended to identify warnings and errors by Sphinx (e.g., from badly formatted docstrings or RST files).
-The documentation can be viewed locally in a browser starting from the file ``./docs/build/html/index.html``.
+The documentation can be viewed locally in a browser starting from the file ``./build/html/index.html``.

 Writing Applications
 ====================

-Applications are command lines tools that should be build off of the simtools library.
+Applications are command lines tools that should be built off of the gammasim-tools library.
 Application should not include complex algorithm, this should be done at the module level.

 All applications should follow the same structure: